mhoennig/hs.hsadmin.ng/src/main/java/net/hostsharing/hsadminng/hs/hosting/asset/validators/README.md

-### HsHostingAssetEntity-Validation
+### HsHostingAsset-Validation

-There is just a single `HsHostingAssetEntity` class for all types of hosting assets like Managed-Server, Managed-Webspace, Unix-Users, Databases etc. These are distinguished by  `HsHostingAssetType HsHostingAssetEntity.type`.
+There is just a single `HsHostingAsset` interface and `HsHostingAssetEntity` entity for all types of hosting assets like Managed-Server, Managed-Webspace, Unix-Users, Databases etc. These are distinguished by  `HsHostingAssetType HsHostingAsset.type`.

-For each of these types, a distinct validator has to be implemented as a subclass of `HsHostingAssetEntityValidator` which needs to be registered (see `HsHostingAssetEntityValidatorRegistry`) for the relevant type(s).
+For each of these types, a distinct validator has to be implemented as a subclass of `HsHostingAssetValidator` which needs to be registered (see `HsHostingAssetValidatorRegistry`) for the relevant type(s).

 ### Kinds of Validations